decusInLabore/bulkRNAseq_workflow/README.md

 # Option 2: Starting from preprossesed outside data

 #### Input Format External DESeq2 Analysis
-One possible input format for the DESeq2 result files can be reviewed in the *example_DESeq2_inputs* folder
+One possible input format for the DESeq2 result files can be reviewed in the *example_DESeq2_inputs* folder.
+Create one folder for differential gene expression type res(dds) outputs and one folder for LRT-type res(dds) outputs.
+You can either save the res(dds) outputs right away (with row.names = TRUE) or add a gene_id column carrying the gene alignment gene identifiers.
+The file name of the dds output file will be used for the data visualization.

 #### Load DESeq2 input files from Example example_DESeq2_inputs (see also file vis_project_partA.r)